 This course will focus on learning and creating an understanding of Sexual Orientation, Gender Identity & Expression (SOGIE), how to create an accepting and affirming spaces for LGBTQIA+ youth, and work on increasing cultural awareness of issues specifically facing LGBTQIA+ youth in Foster Care.

-Warning Signs of Online Grooming
+Internet Safety & Warning Signs of Online Grooming

 Introduction to Commercial Sexual exploitation of Children (CSEC) 101 for Male Survivors

-This training provides a basic overview of commercial sexual exploitation of children (CSEC) focusing on Male Survivors, the extent of the problem, terminology, pathways of entry, warning signs, and the prevalence.
+This training provides a basic overview of Commercial Sexual Exploitation of Children (CSEC)) focusing on Male Survivors, the extent of the problem, terminology, pathways of entry, warning signs, and the prevalence.

-Commercial Sexual exploitation of Children (CSEC) 101
+Commercial Sexual Exploitation of Children (CSEC) 101